IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 The Hubble Space Telescope (HST) can do poor quality images of the largest asteroids and crude radar mapping can be done from the Earth.

-As of 2021, 13 asteroids have been imaged from relatively nearby by spacecraft (see Wikipedia: List of minor planets that have been visited by spacecraft plus a 14th Dactyl which the Wikipedia doesn't list separately).
+As of 2024, 18 asteroids have been imaged from relatively nearby by spacecraft (see Wikipedia: List of minor planets that have been visited by spacecraft plus a 19th Dactyl which the Wikipedia doesn't list separately).
 This number is likely to grow slowly over the coming decades.

-List of asteroids with close-up images:
+List of some of the asteroids with close-up images:

 1. 1 Ceres ⚳ in 2015 by the Dawn spacecraft (2007--2018).